As a small business it’s essential to get up to speed with health and safety, as a lax knowledge of the law could lead you into trouble.

 A written health and safety policy describes how you’ll manage and prevent risks, outlining to your staff and the wider world how you’ll commit to health and safety law.

-Although this sounds daunting this is actually pretty simple – you can find the HSE’s guidelines and downloadable templates here.
+Although this sounds daunting it’s actually pretty simple – you can find the HSE’s guidelines and downloadable templates here.

-Treat these commitments seriously and back them up with action, and you and your business ought to keep on the right side of the law.
+Treat these commitments seriously and back them up with action, and you and your business will be more likely to stay on the right side of the law.

 Is there anything else I need to comply with?

-That said, it’s easy to overlook some things given the broad nature of the law so consider casting an eye over this article and using it as a checklist.
+That said, it’s easy to overlook some things given the broad nature of the law so consider casting an eye over our Legal section from time to time, to stay up-to-date with any changes.

 …and how does it impact on insurance?